On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Abstract

-An important practice in statistics is to use robust likelihood-free methods, such as the estimating equations, which only require assumptions on the moments instead of specifying the full probabilistic model.
-We propose a Bayesian flavored model selection approach for such likelihood-free methods, based on (quasi-)posterior probabilities from the Bayesian Generalized Method of Moments (BGMM).
-This novel concept allows us to incorporate two important advantages of a Bayesian approach: the expressiveness of posterior distributions and the convenient computational method of MCMC.
-Many different applications are possible, including modeling the correlated longitudinal data, the quantile regression, and the graphical models based on partial correlation.
-We demonstrate numerically how our method works in these applications.
-Under mild conditions, we show that theoretically the BGMM can achieve the posterior consistency for selecting the unknown true model, and that it possesses a Bayesian version of the oracle property, i.e. the posterior distribution for the parameter of interest is asymptotically normal and is as informative as if the true model were known.
-In addition, we show that the proposed quasi-posterior is valid to be interpreted as an approximate conditional distribution given a data summary. \\
+Statistical inference based on moment conditions and estimating equations is of substantial interest when it is difficult to specify a full probabilistic model.
+We propose a Bayesian flavored model selection framework based on (quasi-)posterior probabilities from the Bayesian Generalized Method of Moments (BGMM), which allows us to incorporate two important advantages of a Bayesian approach: the expressiveness of posterior distributions and the convenient computational method of Markov Chain Monte Carlo (MCMC).
+Theoretically we show that BGMM can achieve the posterior consistency for selecting the unknown true model, and that it possesses a Bayesian version of the oracle property, i.e. the posterior distribution for the parameter of interest is asymptotically normal and is as informative as if the true model were known.
+In addition, we show that the proposed quasi-posterior is valid to be interpreted as an approximate posterior distribution given a data summary.
+Our applications include modeling of correlated data, quantile regression, and graphical models based on partial correlations.
+We demonstrate the implementation of the BGMM model selection through numerical examples.